amalsom10/amalsom10/README.md

 ## Hi there 👋

-I'm Amal Soman from Canada.
+I'm Amal Soman from Earth.

 - 🔭 I’m currently working and learning SRE/Devops and System Stuffs.
 - 📫 How to reach me: [Amal Soman](https://amalsoman.com/)